pawelgrzybek/pawelgrzybek.com/content/posts/2022-10-21-a-few-how-did-you-do-it-kinda-macos-tips-and-tricks.md

 ## Screenshots (8 methods)

-There are shocking 8 methods to make a screenshot in macOS (or maybe more that I don't know about).
+There are shocking 8 methods to take a screenshot in macOS (or maybe more that I don't know about).

 - <kbd>Command ⌘ + Shift ⇧ + 3</kbd> — capture the entire screen (saved to Desktop by default)
 - <kbd>Command ⌘ + Shift ⇧ + 3 + Control ⌃</kbd>  — capture the entire screen (saved to clipboard)